 The Scholars Program includes the following requirements:

-Students register for 4 credits of Advanced Research with their faculty mentor in the appropriate discipline.
+Students register for 4 credits of Independent Research at the advanced, 400-level with their faculty mentor in the appropriate discipline.

 The duration of a project may be for the semester, meaning that research, relevant field experiences, and writing all occur during the semester at the Umbra Institute.
 In such cases, by the end of the semester, students produce a final written research essay that is typically the length of a standard academic article (8-10,000 words depending on the discipline).
 The student may also propose a project that is part of larger project (i.e. senior thesis) that will be continued once the student returns to the United States.
 Students choosing this option must obtain approval from their home institution and include in their Umbra Scholars Program application a summary of how the research they will undertake during their semester in Perugia connects with their larger project.